Finn-Lab/plastiC/README.md

 # Configuration

 # Running
-After Snakemake the above steps have been completed, samples can now be run to identify plastid genomes.
+After the above steps have been completed, samples can now be run to identify plastid genomes.
+The first step is to activate your `conda` environment.
+Example:
+`conda activate snakemake`

 The value for `-j` should be adjusted to reflect the number of cores available.
 The `-k` flag may be removed if users desire the workflow to stop if an independent job fails.
 Example:
 `snakemake --use-conda -k -j 2`